-On Multidimensonal Disjunctive Inequalities for Chance-Constrained Stochastic Problems with Finite Support
+On Multi-Disjunctive Valid Inequalities for Chance-Constrained Stochastic Problems with Finite Support

 We consider mixed-integer linear chance-constrained problems for which the random vector that parameterizes the feasible region has finite support.
-Our key objective is to improve branch-and-bound or -cut approaches by introducing new types of valid inequalities that improve the dual bounds and, by this, the overall performance of such methods.
-We introduce so-called primal-dual as well as covering valid inequalities.
-By re-scaling the latter inequalities, we obtain so-called multi-disjunctive valid inequalities, which generalize known inequalities from the literature.
-We provide theoretical results regarding dominance relations, closure properties, and hardness of the separation problems.
-Given these insights, we propose heuristic separation procedures and present extensive numerical results showing the effectiveness of our method in comparison to state-of-the-art inequalities from the literature.
+Our key objective is to improve branch-and-bound or -cut approaches by introducing new types of valid inequalities that improve the dual bound and, by this, the overall performance of such methods.
+We introduce so-called multi-disjunctive valid inequalities, a generalization of a family of inequalities from the literature.
+We show properties on the closure of such inequalities to assert their theoretical strength.
+Moreover, we show that the mathematical programming formulation of the separation problem is unbounded.
+To resolve the latter challenge, we introduce the rescaled-ℓ1 valid inequalities, a special case of the multi-disjunctive valid inequalities, and propose heuristic separation procedures.
+Finally, we present extensive numerical results showing the effectiveness of the novel inequalities in comparison to state-of-the-art inequalities from the literature.

 Article